"Diabetes is a chronic disease that has reached epidemic proportions among adults and children worldwide.

 3. White Bread, Pasta and Rice

-4. Fruit-Flavored Yogurt
+4. Fruit-Flavoured Yogurt

-Summary: Fruit-flavored yogurts are usually low in fat but high in sugar, which can lead to higher blood sugar and insulin levels.
+Summary: Fruit-flavoured yogurts are usually low in fat but high in sugar, which can lead to higher blood sugar and insulin levels.
 Plain, whole-milk yogurt is a better choice for diabetes control and overall health.

 5. Sweetened Breakfast Cereals